VitekKlugi/Effective-Kotlin-Examples/README.md

 * If you are forced to break them, **document** this fact well!

 ### Object creation Item 33 - 35
+### Item 33: Consider factory functions instead of constructors
+Factory functions (alternative to constructors):
+* unlike constructors, functions have names
+* unlike constructors, functions can return an object of any subtype of their return type
+* unlike constructors, functions are not required to create a new object each time they’re invoked
+* factory functions can provide objects that might not yet exist
+    * eg. libraries that are based on annotation processing
+* when we define a factory function outside of an object, we can control its visibility
+    * for instance, we can make a top-level factory function accessible only in the same file or in the same module
+* factory functions can be inline and so their type parameters can be reified
+* factory functions can construct objects which might otherwise be complicated to construct
+* a constructor needs to immediately call a constructor of a superclass or a primary constructor

+Factory functions are not a competition to the primary constructor!
+* factory functions are mainly a competition to **secondary** constructors

+Kotlin factory functions:
+1. Companion object factory function
+    * Similar to Named Constructor Idiom (C++)
+    * ```MyLinkedList.of(1, 2)```
+2. Extension factory function
+3. Top-level factory functions
+4. Fake constructors
+5. Methods on a factory classes
 ### Class Design Item 36 - 44

 ## Efficiency